Helene Recovery and Voting

 Find information for North Carolina voters in the Helene disaster area during the 2024 general election.
 Continue reading, or click the links below to jump to specific parts of this page.

+All county boards of elections offices are now open throughout the state.
+For local contact information, see the County Boards of Elections Search.
 Revisit this page throughout the election for additional resources as they become available.

 Tips for Voting in the 2024 General Election After Helene